 If you try to, you will go insane.
 You will constantly be chasing one shiny object after another.

 So, be careful who you let influence you.
-Pick a couple of voices who you identify with, and don’t spend as much time caring about what anyone else says.
+Pick a few voices you identify with, and don’t spend as much time caring about what anyone else says.

 There will always be new things.
-And you will definitely make changes in your business over time.
+And you will make changes in your business over time.